So You Think You Want to Be a Pioneer…

 Anything and everything!
 No question is too small or too big, too “dumb” or too hard.
 And if the coach doesn’t have the answer, they will ask around until they get it.
 These are some of the more common questions:

 • How are Pioneers missionaries assigned to a location and ministry?
-(Spoiler: they aren’t but instead get to choose teams they might want to ask to join.)
+(Spoiler: they aren’t.
+Instead they get to choose teams they might want to ask to join.)

 • What does support raising involve?